 After helping the Los Angeles Kings win the Stanley Cup, Marian Gaborik has re-signed with the team for seven years and $34.3 million.

-Following a disappointing regular season that saw Gaborik only suit up for 41 games and score 30 total points, he helped lead the Kings with a remarkable postseason.
-He led the playoffs with 14 goals and assisted on eight others, according to the NHL.com.
+After a disappointing regular season that saw Gaborik only suit up for 41 games and score 30 total points, he helped lead the Kings with a remarkable postseason.
+He led the playoffs with 14 goals and assisted on eight others, according to the NHL.

 He is happy to remain with the team that has won two out of the past three Stanley Cup championships.